 Day trips from Hong Kong are a great chance to see more of the real China - it's just across the border.
 Shenzhen and Guangzhou are the most popular destinations thanks to their proximity, while Zhuhai is gaining an increasing number of fans.
 The easiest day trip from Hong Kong is a short hop across the water to Macau where you'll find a combination of Las Vegas casinos and Lisboa architecture less than an hour away.

 See our top five day trips below for a selection of the best trips just a few hours from Hong Kong.
-Or, if you want somewhere more off the beaten track, try our hidden China from Hong Kong trips - where you'll find Ming era temples and mountain retreats.
+Or, if you want somewhere more off the beaten track, try some hidden China from Hong Kong trips where you'll find Ming era temples and mountain retreats.

 01 of 05

 Hands down the best day trip from Hong Kong, Macau is just an hour away by ferry and offers a cracking combination of quaint Portuguese charm and the bright lights of its casino strip – this is after all the biggest gambling center on earth.
 With ferries running between the two cities twenty-four hours a day and few nationalities requiring a visa to visit Macau, it's an easy trip to make.
 Don't forget to dig into some Macanese cuisine while you're there - a winning mix of Portuguese spices and Cantonese cooking.